-Call to me and I will answer you and will tell you great and hidden things that you have not known.
+Call to me and I will answer you and will tell you great and hidden things that you have not known.~Jeremiah 33:3 ESV

 There was a time in my life when I spent a lot of time hiding.
 Instead of answering God’s call to go into the ministry, I joined the United States Air Force and was deployed to Okinawa, Japan.
-I was sure God would not find me, nor would He call on me there.
-As I reflect on this incident now, I realize how silly I was to believe that, and I wonder if Adam and Eve had the same thought pattern.
+I was sure God wouldn’t find me, nor would He call on me there.
+As I reflect on this incident, I realize how silly I was to believe that, and I wonder if Adam and Eve had the same thought pattern.
 The barracks that symbolized my “fig leaf,” was in plain sight to God.

 Are you hiding from God?
-How does knowing God loves you help you to embrace God instead?
+How does knowing God loves you help you to embrace His grace?

-Copyright 2019: Can You Hear Me Now?: Author Ed Chappelle: All Rights Reserved
+Copyright 2019: Can You Hear Me Now?: Ed Chappelle: All Rights Reserved